 Expanding Horizons is a free Salem Public School District after-school program at the Nathaniel Bowditch School and a school day program taking place during the enrichment block time as part of the Extended Learning Time (ELT) at Collins Middle School.
 This program is a 21st Century Community Learning Center Programs funded by the U.S. Department of Education.

 Students who participate in Expanding Horizons@Bowditch meet after school and engage in innovative curriculum designed to enlighten their minds in the areas of Science, Technology, Engineering, Art, and Math.
-Students also received important college and career curricula so that 8th graders understand the pathway to college when this go to high school.
+Students also received important college and career curricula.

 This program will provide experiential learning to approximately 400 students that match exploration and learning on various topics with linkages to career and post-secondary options.